huriyilmaz/visualstudio-docs.tr-tr/docs/msbuild/how-to-specify-which-target-to-build-first.md

 ---
-title: 'Nasıl yapılır: Derleme için önce hangi hedefin belirtme | Microsoft Docs' ms.date: 11/04/2016 ms.topic: conceptual
+title: 'How to: Specify Which Target to Build First | Microsoft Docs' ms.date: 11/04/2016 ms.topic: conceptual
 helpviewer_keywords: